-The following table sets forth all compensation for services rendered to the Company in all capacities for the years ended December 31, 2010 and 2009 except for amounts paid to or by SMS, SMSI and SIT, (See - Transactions with Related Persons, Promoters and Certain Control Persons, above) by (i) the Corporation's Chief Executive Officer during the year ended December 31, 2010, and (ii) each of the other three most highly compensated executive officers of the Company, at December 31, 2010 (collectively, the "Named Executive Officers").
-The Company does not have any Non-Equity Incentive Compensation Plans other than as part of its individual Incentive Bonus Plans, any stock awards, any pension plans or any non-qualified deferred compensation plans, and accordingly those columns have been omitted.
+The following table sets forth all compensation for services rendered to the Company in all capacities for the years ended December 31, 2011 and 2010 except for amounts paid to or by SMS, SMSI and SIT (See - Transactions with Related Persons, Promoters and Certain Control Persons, above), by (i) the Corporation's Chief Executive Officer during the year ended December 31, 2011, and (ii) each of the other three most highly compensated executive officers of the Company, at December 31, 2011 (collectively, the "Named Executive Officers").
+The Company does not have any Non-Equity Incentive Compensation Plans other than as part of its individual Incentive Bonus Plans, any pension plans or any non-qualified deferred compensation plans, and accordingly those columns have been omitted.